Video Game / Ogre Battle: The March of the Black Queen

 - Dark Horse Victory: The Hierophant ending of the original game.
 Rauny becomes queen as heir to Zeteginea, your hero marries her, and Tristan goes off to fight Lodis.
 This is the only ending in which Rauny rules in her own right.

 - The Dark Side Will Make You Forget: Double Subverted.
 Empress Endora's Start of Darkness was when she tried to form a continental alliance to protect against Lodis, got her kingdom invaded for her trouble, and allied with dark forces to protect her kingdom and conquer the continent.
-When you reach Zeteginea, she tries to get you to join with her against the threat of Lodis, which would be an aversion...except that she's doing this solely as a con to maintain her own power.
+When you reach Zeteginea, she tries to get you to join with her against the threat of Lodis, which would be an aversion... except that she's doing this solely as a con to maintain her own power.

 - Deal with the Devil: You can opt to recruit the devil Galf by giving him the holy sword Brunhild, while having a low alignment and reputation.
 Doing this can get you a special bad ending where Galf possesses you and rules the world in your name.
 This ending only happens if your reputation bar is less than a quarter full, so you can still avert it by rebuilding your reputation.

 - Death Seeker: Yushis' sister Mizal, and the shaman Norn.
 If your reputation is high enough, you can talk Norn out of it by telling her that her boyfriend isn't dead, as she believed.
 Mizal... not so much.
-Tristan is infered to be doing this before you recruit him.
+Tristan is inferred to be doing this before you recruit him.

 - Defeat Means Friendship: Under the right conditions, you can get some of the level bosses to join your cause if you send the right allied units to their castle.
 You can also get Deneb to join your side in the first game, but doing so delivers a Critical Hit to your Reputation meter, and it has to already be low just for her to agree to join.

-- Elemental Rock-Paper-Scissors: There were six different types of offense in March of the Black Queen: fire, cold, thunder, holy, dark (or evil) and physical.
+- Elemental Rock-Paper-Scissors: There were six different types of offense in March of the Black Queen: fire, cold, thunder, holy, dark (or evil), and physical.
 They clashed about how you'd expect; however, not all characters were inherently set to a particular element.
 Rather, each class tended to be strong in some areas and weak in others.

 - If you have a spellcasting character like a wizard, however, you needn't worry about choosing the right element yourself; they will automatically select a spell keyed to their target's lowest elemental defense.
 How convenient!

 - Generally speaking, the element opposition is Fire - Cold, Light - Dark, Thunder - Physical.
-Generally one is only strong in one element of each pair.
+Generally, one is only strong in one element of each pair.

 - The Empire

 - Everything's Better with Princesses: Literally.
 Having a Princess as leader of a unit will give all characters in that unit an extra attack.
 All units are actually improved with a Princess!
 Princesses also wield the "Starlight" spell, one of the rare hit-all holy elemental spells capable of instantly killing undeads and doing a ton of damage to low alignment enemies (which is to say, most enemies).
 Oh, and a princess benefits from her own extra attack ability mentioned above.
 Meaning a princess leading a squad use Starlight twice.